sifriger-msft/sql-server-samples/samples/demos/sql-graph/recommendation-system/README.md

 USE [WideWorldImporters]
 ```

-The purpose of the file [sqlsat675 10 Setup.sql](./sqlsat675%2010%20Setup.sql) is to connect the database WideWorldImporters and create two new schema: **Edges** and **Nodes**.
+The purpose of the file [before-you-begin.sql](./before-you-begin.sql) is to connect the database WideWorldImporters and create two new schema: **Edges** and **Nodes**.

-### Create graph objects
+### Create and populate graph objects

-The first demo consists in creating graph objects such as Nodes and Edges.
-This is the purpose of the file [sqlsat675 20 Nodes and Edges.sql](./sqlsat675%2020%20Nodes%20and%20Edges.sql).
+The first demo consists in creating graph objects such as Nodes and Edges, this is the purpose of the file [demo1-create-and-populate-nodes-and-edges.sql](./demo1-create-and-populate-nodes-and-edges.sql).
 Let's start with the Node table named **Nodes.Person**.
 A node table represents an entity in a Graph DB, every time a node is created, in addition to the user defined columns, the SQL Server Engine will create an implicit column named **$node_id** that uniquely identifies a given node in the database, it contains a combination of the **object_id** of the node and an internally bigint stored in an hidden column named **graph_id**.

 The following picture shows the CREATE statement with the new DDL extension **AS NODE**, this extension tells to the engine that we want to create an Node table.